Christopher Z. Hobson / photo: SUNY Old Westbury

 There are several reasons for this gap.
 Consider how history gets passed down from generation to generation.
 Mainstream history is formally taught in schools.
 Family history is passed down through stories told by parents and grandparents.
 It’s easy and natural, as it should be.

 But these pathways don’t exist for passing down LGBTQ history and experience.
 First with rare exceptions, LGBTQ history is erased from public school curricula.
 (California is an exception.)
 In many states, ending this exclusion would be politically difficult if not impossible.
 Second, LGBTQ youth are almost never born into their own tribe; they are usually born into straight families and must strike out on their own to find their own community.
 LGBTQ elders, if they exist in the family, are often not talked about, and so this pathway also does not exist in many cases.
-And finally, it's often seen as taboo for LGBTQ elders to talk to younger LGBTQ people.
+And finally, there can be an unwarranted sense that it's somehow unseemly when LGBTQ adults talk with young LGBTQ people about LGBTQ topics.

 On this edition of Outcasting, we begin an irregular series connecting LGBTQ youth with elders and providing all listeners with a look into the experiences of people who have participated in the LGBTQ rights movement.
 On this week’s program, OutCaster Travis returned from college to talk with Christopher Z. Hobson, a professor of English at the State University of New York at Old Westbury, in a conversation recorded in Chris's uptown Manhattan apartment.
 Chris is also a gay elder and activist.